Scroll to top

 Week’s Focus

-Ancient Asian cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Ancient conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Ancient Asian arts and humanities.
+Ancient conversations in arts and humanities.
 Lecture and seminar, with attention to The Tao Te Ching, or Laozi (400-300 BC) and The Zhuangzi, or Chuang Tzu (300-200 BC).

 Tuesday, Civics, Ethics

-Ancient Asian civics and ethics.
+Ancient conversations in civics and ethics.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Asian archeology, anthropology, and linguistics.
+Ancient conversations in human and social sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences

-Ancient Asian formal and applied sciences, as informing current study of the human body, brain, and technologies.
+Ancient conversations in formal and natural sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 — Second Week